jvonfeldt/CovidBaseball/README.md

         for counter, game in enumerate(allscores):

-            #For each game, determien who the winner is
+            #For each game, determine who the winner is
             boxscore = allscores[counter]
             ar = boxscore['away_score']
             hr = boxscore['home_score']